pacifics/PassDao/README.md

 ABI DAO: https://github.com/pacifics/Dao/blob/master/ABI/ABI%20PassDao
 ABI Projects: https://github.com/pacifics/Dao/blob/master/ABI/ABI%20PassProject

 Used for the management and display of the upgrades and projects from the beginning of the application.
 One Pass DAO smart contract, a meta project and a project smart contract for each project.
-Includes links to the actual Committee Room, share manager and token manager smart contracts.
-No public function.

 =

 ## Committee Room Smart Contract ("Committees")
 ABI: https://github.com/pacifics/Dao/blob/master/ABI/ABI%20PassCommitteeRoom

 Used to submit proposals, vote and execute the decisions taken by the Community of shareholders.

 Public functions are :

 #### Create Contractor:
 Allows creating a project manager or a contractor smart contract.
 Inputs: the contractor creator smart contract (this is a verified: 0xf03262DCE825ACd93d0630d3e6aE495B7d907890, ABI: https://github.com/pacifics/Dao/blob/master/ABI/ABI%20PassContractorCreator), the recipient of the amounts sent by the Dao, the project (meta project if no secific project, the name and a description of the project if new project).
 Note: for new projects, the contractor will be the project manager of the created project.